Frederick Mappin Building, University of Sheffield

 Breathing new life into the derelict 17th century Hellaby Hall, Rotherham

-Restoring a dis-used Listed Victorian Berridge Centre in Nottingham
+Restoring the dis-used Listed Victorian Berridge Centre in Nottingham

 Magnificently refurbished Adams Building in the heart of Nottingham's Lace Market